logicalschema/SPRING2020TIDYVERSE/README.md

 * https://acatlin.github.io/SPRING2020TIDYVERSE/forcats_makes_plots_better.html - how to use capabilities of forcats package to improve your plots!
 Andy Catlin and Ait Elmouden Abdellah

 * http://rpubs.com/christianthieme/589762 (RMD file: PurrrMap-LoseTheForLoop.rmd) - Using purrr::map() and purrr::pmap() instead of for loops in R - By Christian Thieme
+    + Extended purrr (RMD filename: same as above.) https://rpubs.com/dpong8988/602410 - by Dennis Pong
+    + 3 tutorials and 1 important concept on anonymous function
+        + 1. purrr::map_df()
+        + 2. purrr:keep()
+        + 3. purrr::discard()

 ### dbplyr
 dbplyr is great and simple to use backend solution for working with data that is stored on a SQL server. dbplyr follows the same grammar and formatting as dplyr, but translates R code into a SQL query to directly access the SQL database.